BWilliams1992/LSCApp/README.md

 # README

 # Description/Features
-* This app automatically generates invoices from jobs that can be created.
-This version is specifically for a cleaning business.
-The app is used to manage different building sites and the cleans and invoices associated with them
+* This app is a tool for management in a construction cleaning business.
+It allows for the easy logging of clean jobs and from these it automatically generates invoices for the business.
-* The price of each clean is set per site, per house and per clean type.
+* Can be used to manage a google calendar linked to the users google account.
+Will create events corresoponding to the clean jobs created within the app.

 # Requirements
 * Ruby version 2.6.6 or higher